mircial/CollectNFT/README.md

 ## Deploying Contracts

-To deploy the `NFTChallenge` contract,  you can run the `yarn` command as follows:
+To deploy the `CollectNFT ` contract,  you can run the `yarn` command as follows:

 ```bash
 yarn deploy:aurora